Skip to main content

 No, you do not need to prepare a SWPPP if you are eligible for the NDC.
 However, ADEQ recommends that you develop and implement a plan to periodically inspect site conditions to ensure NDC eligibility requirements are still being met.

 The NEC is for facilities that would otherwise be regulated by the MSGP but are exempt from the requirement to obtain a permit because there is no exposure of industrial materials or activities to precipitation or runoff.
-Under the NEC, stormwater may be discharged to a WOTUS, but the industrial materials and activities at the site must be covered by a storm resistant shelter and not exposed to rain.
-For an NDC, industrial material and activities can be exposed to precipitation, however, none of the industrial stormwater goes to a WOTUS.
+Under the NEC, stormwater may be discharged to a PSW, but the industrial materials and activities at the site must be covered by a storm resistant shelter and not exposed to rain.
+For an NDC, industrial material and activities can be exposed to precipitation, however, none of the industrial stormwater goes to a PSW.

 The federal Clean Water Act (CWA) and Arizona rules specify that it is a violation to discharge without a permit.
 ADEQ encourages customers to assess their site and maintain control measures to ensure an unpermitted discharge will not occur.
 ADEQ retains its enforcement authority for violations, including unpermitted discharges.1